-The Digital Families programme places digital media at the heart of Gypsy/Traveller families’ learning lives.
-It aims to increase educational, social and economic opportunities for children and families who experience digital poverty or who are unable to access education.
+The Digital Families programme supports teachers and families to use digital media in learning.
+It aims to increase educational, social and economic opportunities for children and families who experience digital poverty or who are unable to access education due to cultural factors.

 The Digital Kit

-A STEP Learning Planner to help manage learning in the early stages of a family’s programme.
+- A Learning Planner to manage learning in the early stages of a family’s programme.
 This paper-based learning management tool can be used until digital confidence grows and families progress to the STEP learning app.

-A SIM card enabling online access in the asbsence of home broadband.
+- A SIM card enabling online access in the absence of home broadband.

 A Professional Learning Community for Teachers

-Teachers who are supporting pupils on the Digital Families programme are invited to join the Microsoft Teams group STEP Digital Families PLC.
-This is a virtual forum for sharing resources and professional dialogue.
-Regular ‘meet ups’ with STEP and other teachers ensure that everyone feels supported as well having opportunities to share success.
+Teachers who are supporting pupils on the Digital Families programme are invited to join the STEP Digital Families PLC.
+This is a virtual forum hosted on Microsoft Teams.
+Participating staff work together to create and share resources, discuss challenges and share success.
+A weekly drop-in surgery tackles any technical issues as they arise.

 The following outcomes are expected for participating children and families:

-- Sustained engagement with the education system, particularly during periods of interruption and beyond primary school.
+- Sustained engagement with the education system, particularly during periods of interruption and transitions beyond primary school.